City Break Speed Dating 24-hours in Marseille

 The ride downtown was quick and comfortable via one of the buses that link the airport to the central train station, Marseille Saint-Charles.
 From there, I tried to take a cab to my hotel, the NH Collection, but the taxi driver politely refused to take me.
 “It’s only a couple of minutes away, right around the corner to your left,” he said in French.

 It turned out to be a bit longer than that, a 20-minute fast walk down a sloped street, heading towards the port.
 Once there, I was pleasantly surprised by the modern and clean vibes of the hotel.
 The friendly reception staff spoke mostly French and very little English.
 Either that or they really enjoyed seeing me struggle to come up with the correct French words.
 Long story short, I woke up the next morning to a quiet and beautiful view that reminded me of a quaint Parisian neighbourhood.
-The tall and narrow French doors opened to a little wrought iron balcony overlooking a leafy street and several Haussmannian-style buildings.
+The tall and narrow French doors open to a little wrought-iron balcony overlooking a leafy street and several Haussmannian-style buildings.

 I checked the time and realized that if I were to see any of Marseille before my afternoon train to Aix-en-Provence, I had to hurry.
 I headed down towards Le Panier, and just a few minutes later I had arrived.